WebberZone/top-10/readme.txt

 = Can this plugin replace Google Analytics? =

 No. Top 10 has been designed to only track the number of page-views on your blog posts and display the same.
-It isn't designed to replace Google Analytics or any other full fledged statistics application.
+It isn't designed to replace Google Analytics or any other full fledged analytics application.

 = How does the scheduled maintenance work? =